TANISHQKUMAR4254/INDUCTION/README.md

 Post break, we had our first proper subject-wise lectures.
 The first one was English by Prof. Nisha.
 It was really engaging—everyone got a chance to introduce themselves, and she also explained a few grammar tips that are important for speaking confidently.
 It felt nice to have such an interactive class.

 The final lecture of the day was a P2P (Peer-to-Peer) session, where our seniors taught us some basics of the C++ programming language.
 They even gave us code snippets to try out on our laptops using a compiler, which made the session hands-on and practical.
 And with that, our third day at college came to an end!
+# Day - 4
+## Date - 5 August ,2025
+The fourth day at college began with an unexpected twist.
+As I arrived in the afternoon, buzzing with excitement for the day ahead, the schedule suddenly changed just before the first lecture in the auditorium.
+Amidst the confusion, each branch was directed to their respective allotted classrooms where our seniors awaited us eagerly.
+In our hour-long class session, we introduced ourselves one by one, breaking the ice and getting to know our peers.
+Our seniors enlightened us about various club activities and upcoming events, setting the tone for our college journey.

+Later, we gathered again in the auditorium for a captivating lecture by Mrs. Shaffy Makkar on the wonders of millets as a superfood.
+The atmosphere was engaging, with Mrs. Makkar delving into the nutritional benefits of millets, emphasizing their protein content and sharing insights into their culinary history.
+Her interactive approach encouraged many students, including myself, to actively participate, making the lecture both informative and enjoyable.

+The day concluded with a sense of camaraderie and newfound knowledge about millets, leaving us eager for more enriching experiences in the days to come.
+As a college fresher, each day brings new surprises and opportunities for learning, and I look forward to embracing all that this journey has to offer.